Madadog/three_osc/README.md

 ## Features

-* 3 oscillators which can modulate eachother with PM, FM and AM
+* 3 oscillators which can modulate eachother via phase, frequency, and amplitude modulation (PM, FM & AM) simultaneously
 * 3 multimode filters (RC, Ladder, IIR Biquad) with keytracking and envelope (todo: multimode biquad)
-* Unlimited polyphony
+* Unlimited polyphony, with optional monophonic and legato modes
-* Legato
 * ADSR envelopes with smoothly adjustable slopes
 * Sine, triangle, exponential, saw, and square waves
-* Bandlimited wave generation using a combination of wavetables and additive synthesis.
+* Bandlimited wave synthesis using a combination of wavetables and additive synthesis
-* Detunable super with (up to) 128 voices for each oscillator
+* Detunable unison with (up to) 128 voices for each oscillator
 * Integer frequency division/multiplication for each oscillator for harmonic sound effects
+* No GUI

 ## Sound Demo
 Coming soon...